jorge2412/DataLake2/Data/Azure SQL Database/Session 2 - Hands On (Draft)/Azure SQL Database HOL.md

 Take a moment to review the project structure in the Solution Explorer window.
 Among other things, there's a folder named "Controllers" that holds the project's API controllers, and a folder named "Models" that will hold the project's model classes.
 You'll be working with assets in these folders and others as you implement the application.

-With the basic project structure in place, the next step is to add the data logic and class files to your API App to access your SQL Azure database.
+With the basic project structure in place, the next step is to add the data logic and class files to your API App to access your Azure SQL Database.
 We’ll start by connecting an Entity Framework model to your database.

 To connect an Entity Framework model to your Azure SQL Database: